bytesapart/hungergames/README.md

 each check <br>
 Dose: The dose number.
 Has to be either 1 or 2.
 Defaults to 1. <br>
 Device: You mobile device, whether it is "iOS" or "Android".
 Any other value will lead to an error <br>
+Refresh: The time before a "Refresh" is done to check slots.
+If not provided, defaults to 1.
+Can even be a floating point value, such as 0.25. <br>

 Another way to automate without the automated logging-in and out is: https://chrome.google.com/webstore/detail/cowin-bot/ipdhilmkmmbfeilncgchfdabkpnhbeog